Dave Gorman: Other appearances

 Gorman appeared in one episode of Absolutely Fabulous in 2001.
-He played the part of Rimmer, a photographer, in the fourth season's third episode "Paris".
-He also appeared for two series as one of the team captains on the BBC Three television show, Rob Brydon's Annually Retentive.
+He played the part of Rimmer, a photographer, in the fourth series third episode "Paris".
+He also appeared for two series as one of the team captains on the BBC Three television show Rob Brydon's Annually Retentive.
 The programme was a comedy about the making of a celebrity panel show hosted by Rob Brydon, and ran from 2006 to 2007.
 In 2006, he also became an occasional contributor on Comedy Central's The Daily Show with Jon Stewart.
 He has listed among his ambitions a wish to become a captain on the quiz show Call My Bluff.

-Gorman appeared in two episodes of Have I Got News For You, including the famous episode broadcast in the week that news broke of host Angus Deayton's scandal involving prostitutes and the use of illegal drugs.
+Gorman appeared in two episodes of Have I Got News for You, including the famous episode broadcast in the week that news broke of host Angus Deayton's scandal involving prostitutes and the use of illegal drugs.
 He also appeared in an episode of the sports comedy quiz They Think It's All Over.
 Gorman also appeared on, and won, episode nine of the first series of QI, in which the guests included Jo Brand and Jeremy Hardy.
 He appeared again in 2011 in the ninth series, winning again.
 He appeared as a guest on the Frank Skinner show Opinionated on 23 April 2010.

 In 2009, Gorman appeared in Robert Llewellyn's online programme Carpool which was broadcast on Dave, and can be viewed at Llewellyn's YouTube channel, LlewTube.
 He presented Bravo TV's first live PDC darts coverage alongside James Richardson during the 2010 European Championship Darts.
 Gorman appeared on the week-long special Grand Designs Live, in which he showcased eccentric houses in the United States in 2015.

 Gorman was a regular alongside Geoff Lloyd on Virgin Radio's The Geoff Show, also appearing on the same presenter's Hometime Show.
 Following the rebranding of the station to Absolute Radio, Gorman joined the station as a presenter himself.
 He has made many appearances on Channel 5's The Wright Stuff, and has appeared on several episodes of Radio 4's Just a Minute.
 Gorman was also the "Curator" for John Lloyd's BBC Radio 4 series Museum of Curiosity in the fourth series, as well as standing in for Jon Richardson in one edition of the third series after the latter was left stranded due to the volcanic eruption of Eyjafjallajökull.

 In October 2014, it was announced that Gorman would voice a character in the upcoming crowdfunded animated film Doug and the Meaning of Life.
 However, as of 2019, the domain hosting the website has been shut down, and no further updates have been posted to the Kickstarter page of the project.
 Only a small clip featuring Gorman's audition for his role seems to exist, via the official YouTube channel for the film.